Pain: Understanding the perpetual cycle that links psychological and physiological concepts of chronic pain.

 Aside from the rare disorder of congenital insensitivity to pain (less than 20 cases reported in scientific literature), neither you nor I are immune to the susceptibility of chronic pain.
 We enter this world screaming in shock – presumably from the discomfort that arises from the jolt into an unknown universe and the want to go back to the place of comfort.

 Though there are physiological ailments to this sense of pain, more so it is an emotional affliction from the physical loss of connection that brings about fear and uncertainty.
-Which brings about the thought that within an instant of being placed in the care of the mother, generally speaking (and so too in comparison to many other mammals), the fear and uncertainty that brought about the pain, ceases; in true connection we are comforted.
+This brings about the thought that within an instant of being placed in the care of the mother, generally speaking (and so too in comparison to many other mammals), the fear and uncertainty that brought about the pain, ceases; in true connection, we are comforted.

 What is most remarkable about the “pains of birth” is that it is a grand analogy for the biological workings of the recurrent pain conundrum that many face throughout their lives – AKA chronic pain.